 - The complainant has the right to request informal versus formal processing of their concern/complaint.

-- The respondent has the right to the written complaint specifying the allegations made against him/her.
+- The respondent has the right to the written complaint specifying the allegations made against them.

 - The respondent has the right to be informed of the applicable University policy(ies) or campus regulations alleged to have been violated.